lnishan/awesome-competitive-programming/README.md

 #### Books for algorithms
 - [Introduction to Algorithms](http://mitpress.mit.edu/books/introduction-algorithms), by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein
-This book is often referred to as the "bible" for algorithms and data structures.
+Also known as CLRS (taken from name initials), this book is often referred to as the "bible" for algorithms and data structures.
 It's one of the most popular textbooks for university algorithm courses.
+This book covered various algorithms and data structures in great detail.
+The writing is more rigorous and can be difficult to some.
 - [Algorithm Design](http://www.aw-bc.com/info/kleinberg/), by Jon Kleinberg and Éva Tardos
+This book revolves around techniques for designing algorithms.
+It's well-organized and written in a clear, understandable language.
+Each chapter is backed with practical examples and helpful exercises.
+The chapter on network flow is highly praised by lots.
-The [Lecture slides](http://www.cs.princeton.edu/~wayne/kleinberg-tardos/) that accompany the textbook.
+The lecture slides that accompany the textbook are available on its [official website](http://www.cs.princeton.edu/~wayne/kleinberg-tardos/).
 - [The Algorithm Design Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1848000693), by Steven S. Skiena
-Great resources on the [official website](http://www.algorist.com).
+The book is written in more readable text.
+Some people find the materials are comprehensive than other book.
+You can find some good resources (including author's own video lectures) on its [official website](http://www.algorist.com).
 - [Algorithms](http://www.amazon.com/Algorithms-4th-Robert-Sedgewick/dp/032157351X), by Robert Sedgewick and Kevin Wayne
-Neatly categorized, elaborate explanations and fantastic illustrations.
+This book is neatly categorized, coupled with elaborate explanations and fantastic illustrations.

 ### Sites to practice
 Good online judges / contest platforms to practice.